 In the case of the spouse and children of Japanese or PR status, the requirements for PR permit have been relaxed, and the conditions of contributing to the national interests of Japan (3) and securing a guarantor (4) are sufficient.

 【Case in which you do not have to stay for 10 years】

 In addition, those who meet the following conditions are eligible for a 10-year reduction in the length of stay in Japan.

-- The spouse of a Japanese national, permanent resident or special permanent resident is married for three years or more and has been living in Japan for one year or more.
+- The spouse of a Japanese national, PR status person married for more than 3 years and has been living in Japan for recent 1 year

-Birth children of Japanese, permanent residents, special permanent residents, and special adopted children who have been living in Japan for more than one year are eligible for
+Biological children of Japanese, PR status person who have been living in Japan for more than 1 year

 - 定住者 to have been residing in Japan for more than 5 years

-For foreigners who want to live in Japan for a long time while maintaining their native nationality, obtaining permanent residence is a status of residence with many advantages.
-Therefore, the application for permanent residency is very strict and takes a long time.
-It’s easy to get disallowed if you don’t prepare well, but if you prepare well enough, you’ll be fine.
-Our experts will make sure that the negative points are well reinforced in advance and the positive points are positively substantiated according to the applicant’s situation.
-If you have any doubts, please contact us for an interview to discuss your needs.
+You wish to live in Japan for a long time with your native nationality, obtaining PR have many advantages.
+However, the application for PR is quite strict and takes a long time.
+It’s easy to get disallowed if you don’t prepare well, but if you prepare well enough, you’ll be success.
+Continental professionals will make you obtain PR status smoothly.
+If you have any questions, please contact us, we will discuss about your PR.

 【Availability：10：00 am ～8:00 pm（Mon～Sat）】